NoahTheDuke/lazytest/README.md

     3. The suite for each var is selected by selecting all `--include` or `:focus` metadata suites and tests cases and then removing all `--exclude` suites and test cases.
 If no suites or test cases have `:focus` metadata or `--include` hasn't been provided, then everything is selected.
 (To be clear, `--exclude` overrides `:focus` and `--include`.)
 8. Lazytest calls the runner on the filtered run suite.
     * For suites:
-        1. Run each `before` context function.
+        1. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the rest of the steps in a thunk wrapped in the combined `around` function.
-        2. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the next step in a thunk wrapped in the combined `around` function.
+        2. Run each `before` context function.
         3. For each child in `:children`, restart from step 1 of the appropriate sequence.
         4. Run each `after` context function.
     * For test cases:
-        1. Run each `before` context function.
+        1. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the rest of the steps in a thunk wrapped in the combined `around` function.
-        2. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the next 3 steps in a thunk wrapped in the combined `around` function.
+        2. Run each `before` context function.
         3. Run each `before-each` function (including from all parents), outermost first, in definition order.
         4. Execute the test function, get the `test-case-result`.
         5. Run each `after-each` function (including from all parents), innermost first, in definition order.